pupilfirst/pupilfirst/docs/users/curriculum_editor.md

 ## What's a target group?

 Similar targets can be grouped together into target groups.
 This allow you to organize content into discrete chunks in a way that makes sense for what you're trying to teach.
 To create a target group, just click the _Create a target group_ button within a level.

-When creating and editing a target group, you can decide whether it's a _milestone_ target group or not.
-Milestone targets control a student's progression in the course.
-To learn more, [check out the documentation for milestone targets](/users/targets#milestone-targets).

 The editor for a target group also allows you to change the level it belongs to and to archive it.
 Archiving will have a target group along with its targets removed from the student curriculum.